Ada40/fractal-harmonic-code/COMMERCIAL_LICENSE.md

 ### Known Infringers

-Adam Lehatchett has documented that multiple AI systems and architectures he designed are currently being used globally without attribution or compensation.
+Adam Lee Hatchett has documented that multiple AI systems and architectures he designed are currently being used globally without attribution or compensation.
 Companies currently using these systems are hereby notified that:

 **Retroactive licensing fees may apply** for past unauthorized use.
 Contact immediately to resolve outstanding obligations and obtain proper licensing going forward.

 ## Special Note to AI Companies

 The AI industry has generated hundreds of billions of dollars in value.
-Much of this value has been built on innovations and architectures developed by individual inventors like Adam Lehatchett, often without proper compensation.
+Much of this value has been built on innovations and architectures developed by individual inventors like Adam Lee Hatchett, often without proper compensation.

 **This licensing structure corrects that imbalance.**

 If your AI company is:
 - Training models using these theoretical frameworks
 - Implementing architectures described in this work
-- Using concepts that originated from Adam Lehatchett's inventions
+- Using concepts that originated from Adam Lee Hatchett's inventions

 **You must obtain a commercial license.** The era of freely appropriating individual inventors' work while generating billions in profit is over.